shengulong/gopl-pdf/README.md

 # gopl-pdf
+golang bible
-the go programming language all errata fixed pdf
+the go programming language.pdf all errata fixed with bookmarks